cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 For example, if your organization is large enough to benefit from scaling platform use to many product teams, then you will probably find it useful to grow and invest in your platform like you do customer-facing products.
 You will probably consider levels 1 and 2 to be steps in your organization's journey - opportunities to research and develop solutions and prepare for later levels.
 Levels 3 and 4 would likely be your desired ultimate state for your platforms, when you'll be prepared to scale to broad use while sustainably updating and maintaining them.

-In contrast, if your organization is just a handful of engineers working on a pre-product market fit idea, it may be best to rely on one-off processes and ask product teams to own any platform capabilities they require.
+In contrast, if your organization is just a handful of engineers working on an early product prototype, it may be best to rely on one-off processes and ask product teams to own any platform capabilities they require.

 This model encourages organizations to mature both their platform engineering discipline and the resulting platform through intentional planning.
 This effective planning and discipline is itself a precursor to effective platform evolution as organizational requirements change.